SUNY Voluntary Savings Plans

 - SUNY Voluntary 403(b) Savings Plan - Instructions on how to enroll are detailed below, and vary according to where you are employed:

-- Employees at CLINTON, COLUMBIA-GREENE, ERIE, FULTON-MONTGOMERY, HERKIMER, ONONDAGA and WESTCHESTER Community Colleges, and ROSWELL PARK CANCER INSTITUTE enroll online through the RETIREMENT PROGRAM ELECTION SYSTEM.
+- Employees at CLINTON, COLUMBIA-GREENE, ERIE, FINGER LAKES, FULTON-MONTGOMERY, HERKIMER, ONONDAGA and WESTCHESTER Community Colleges, and ROSWELL PARK CANCER INSTITUTE enroll online through the RETIREMENT PROGRAM ELECTION SYSTEM.
 Employees located at CORNELL UNIVERSITY enroll here.
 Once you have completed your enrollment election, your campus Benefits Office will review your information and eligibility and send you the appropriate web link or application forms to complete the 403(b) enrollment process.

 - Employees at OTHER SUNY CAMPUSES must file a completed Salary Reduction Agreement form with the Benefits Office on campus, and an allocation application with the desired investment provider (with a copy to the Benefits Office on campus).